keerthinalabotu/cse15l-lab-reports/CSE_lab_report_2.md

 `.getpath()` -- there was no argument within this, rather the output we get from that was used to call the `.equals()` method on the argument "/" which is the defualt where the user doesn't put anything else into the url.

-In `/add-message` section:`.size()` -- there is no argument for this method of the ArrayList class, rather it is called upon the list itself.
+In `/add-message` section:`.size()` -- there is no argument for this method of the `ArrayList` class, rather it is called upon the list itself.

 In `/add-message` section:`.get()` -- the argument for this passed into the method was the index of the location that we wanted.

-`.contains()` -- this method was used after the `.getpath()` method in order to see if the user input contained the desired string. the argument passed in was the desired string
+`.contains()` -- this method was used after the `.getpath()` method in order to see if the user input contained the desired string.
+The argument passed in was the desired string.

 In `/add-message` section:`.add()` -- this method was used to add onto tracking, the input argument is the element that we want to add.